 The master database generally serves as the template database for all other user-defined databases on the SQL server.
 It contains almost 230 predefined views.

-In SQL Server, there are approx 21 different Information schema views are available.
-These types of views start with INFORMATION_SCHEMA as a prefix and are used to provide information about the database objects such as tables, columns, domains, check constraints, etc.
+In SQL Server, approximately 21 different Information schema views are available.
+These views start with INFORMATION_SCHEMA as a prefix.
+They provide information about the database objects such as tables, columns, domains, check constraints, etc.

 SELECT * FROM INFORMATION_SCHEMA.COLUMNS